nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

      Use case ends.

-**Use Case: UC02 - Show a list of appointments**
+**Use Case: UC02 - Show a list of all appointments**

-**Guarantees**: A list of appointments is shown.
+**Guarantees**: A list of all appointments is shown.

 **MSS**
-1. User requests to list appointments.
+1. User requests to list all appointments.
-2. idENTify shows a list of appointments.
+2. idENTify shows a list of all appointments.

      Use case ends.